leoitcode/check-box-mark-detector/README.md

-# Checkbox and Check Mark Detector Challenge
+# Checkbox and Check Mark Detector

 ## Instructions to run the Notebook: